 Feedback is sought on whether this should be deemed mandatory.

 The most basic request of content negotiation by profile is for a client to request a representation of a resource that is claimed to conform to a profile.

-A client executing a get resource by profile request MUST identify the profile with either a URI or a token mappable to a URI.
+A client executing a get resource by profile request MUST identify the profile with either a URI or a token mapping unambiguously within a session to a URI.

 A client executing a get resource by profile MAY request a resource representation conforming to one of any number of profiles with its preference expressed in a some form of list ordering.

-This section describes realizations of the abstract model in multiple implementation domains.
+This section describes realizations of the abstract model which are implementations of it in different environments.